 Purpose of Curriculum Review

 During the first two years of the process, key questions are established and surveys are completed by teachers, administrators, parents, and students to identify program components and satisfaction with the program.
-Student achievement and program data are also collected.
-During the summer following data collection, the data are reviewed for purpose of further analysis.
+Student achievement and program data also are collected.
+During the summer following data collection, the data are reviewed for the purpose of further analysis.
 From the data analysis, strengths and limitations are identified.
-During year two, recommendations are made to address limitations and an improvement plan is written to outline procedures for accomplishing the recommendations over the next six years.
+During year two, recommendations are made to address limitations, and an improvement plan is written to outline procedures for accomplishing the recommendations over the next six years.